-The fall season offers a stunning show of vibrant foliage that peaks between mid-October and early November depending what part of the state you visit.
-Visiting in late October gives you the best chance of seeing the amazing fall colors for yourself!
+The fall season offers a stunning show of vibrant foliage that peaks between mid-October and early November depending on what part of the state you visit.
+Visiting in late October is the best time to see fall colors in Kentucky!

 The most iconic and one of the most beautiful waterfalls in Kentucky is Cumberland Falls near Corbin, Kentucky.
-This waterfall is epic and is a must see while visiting Kentucky in fall.
-There is a gem mine, trails, a large observation desk, a resort, and camping options available.
+This waterfall is epic and is a must-see while visiting Kentucky in the fall.
+There is a gem mine, trails, a large observation deck, a resort, and camping options available.
 The Cumberland Falls Campground will give you a great starting point for a day spent exploring Cumberland Falls!

 There’s also a sandy beach at the falls that is lovely to sit at during the fall season.
 You can see the Cumberland River in front of you and a wall of rock formations and fall colors beyond the water.
 From the beach, turn left into the large boulders and you will have access to a secret view of the falls!

 While visiting Cumberland Falls, make sure to visit the Pinnacle Knob Lookout.
-An easy 1.2 mile out and back trail will take you to the lookout tower.
-Climb the stairs to the top and you will be rewarded by amazing views of the mountains.
+An easy 1.2-mile out and back trail will take you to the lookout tower.
+Climb the stairs to the top to be rewarded with amazing views of the mountains.
 The views are particularly stunning when waves of fog have filled the gaps between the mountains.
 This is one of the best views to see vibrant leaves during fall in Kentucky!

 This hike is ranked as moderate and includes climbing several wooden staircases.
-Dogs are welcome as long as they are on a leash and don’t be surprised if you are sharing the trail with rock climbers!
+Dogs are welcome as long as they are on a leash.
+Don’t be surprised if you are sharing the trail with rock climbers!
 If you plan on staying the night in the area, you may want to consider staying in Tennessee as the closest restaurants and accommodations are there.

 Cumberland Gap National Park

-Fall in Kentucky offers visitors a spectacular show of fall colors.
-The viewpoints in the Cumberland Gap offer you some of the best views of those beautiful fall colors that the state has to offer!
+The viewpoints in the Cumberland Gap offer you some of the best views of beautiful fall colors in Kentucky!
 This park covers three states: Kentucky, Virginia, and Tennessee.
 Given this perfect location, there are so many things to do in all three states around the park.

-The history of horses in Kentucky began along this road before Kentucky had even became a state.
-This road has had other names in the past and was once used as a main path to travel between major cities in the state during the revolutionary way.
-The amount of history that this road has lived to see is amazing and what it produces to this day is equally as amazing.
+The history of horses in Kentucky began along this road before Kentucky had even become a state.
+It was once used as a main path to travel between major cities in the state during the revolutionary way.
 Today, Kentucky produces more Thoroughbred foals than anywhere else in the United States.

 For beautiful fall pictures, it doesn’t get much better than Old Frankfort Pike.
 There are many farms along the sides of the road where you can see horses running through the fields and the multi-million dollar barns that they get to stay in from time to time.
 Some of which allow visitors.
 It is quite common to see expensive, glowing crystal chandeliers through the windows of the barns!

 If you love learning about the history of the places you travel to, then Frankfort is one of the best places that you can visit during fall in Kentucky.
 Frankfort is the capital city and as such has been home to a large number of historical events for the state.
-The buildings, streets, and museums of the city can allow for you to see what Kentucky was like in the past, present, and what it will be like in the future.
+The buildings, streets, and museums of the city allow you to see what Kentucky was like in the past and present as well as what it will be like in the future.

-Walking the streets around these historic government building, homes, and museums while being surrounded by stunning fall foliage is incredible.
+Walking the streets surrounded by stunning fall foliage is incredible.
 This is the perfect place to take photos on your travels and to learn about the state as a whole.
-Aside from the government buildings, there’s also many other cool places to visit in Frankfort.
+Aside from the government buildings, there are also many other cool places to visit in Frankfort.
 For nature lovers, head to the Salato Wildlife Center or Cove Spring Park.
 The wildlife center showcases indigenous species of the state as well as walking trails, while Cove Spring offers hiking trails and a waterfall.

 If you’re looking for museums or historical sites, there are plenty to choose from!
 The Liberty Hall Historic Site, Capital City Museum, and the Leslie Morris Park at Fort Hill.
-The Leslie Morris Park is home to a Civil War era fort and it also offers views over the city of Frankfort!
+The Leslie Morris Park is home to a Civil War-era fort and it also offers views over the city of Frankfort!
 Last, but not least, are the Kentucky River tours.
 If you really want to enjoy the fall foliage while learning about the area, consider taking a boat tour along the Kentucky River!
 This is truly one of the best small towns in Kentucky!

 Dog Slaughter Falls